Nerwyn/material-rounded-theme/README.md

 ## Developing, Modifying, and Building The Theme

 Due to the multiple versions and complexity of this theme, I have split it into multiple CSS and yaml files and created a Python git pre-commit build pipeline to compile all of the files into a single Home Assistant theme file.
-You can either run this build pipeline by making a git commit (not to the main repo of course) running the file `build.sh`, or running the `pre-commit.py` Python file.
+You can either run this build pipeline by making a git commit (after setting up githooks and not to the main repo, of course) running the file `build.sh`, or running the `pre-commit.py` Python file.

 Twelve versions of a theme are created per base theme (24 total) - with card mod, without card mod, transparent cards with card mod, transparent cards without card mod, and a separate light and dark version of each.
 The no card mod versions of theme have the `card-mod-theme` fields removed and will have no design upgrades, but do use user defined colors.
 The separate light and dark versions of the theme are if you need to explicitly set a device to use light or dark mode without the Home Assistant built in theme mode options.

 Any files under common that end in `.yaml` are treated as `card-mod-*-yaml` fields in the themes, and files ending in `.css` contain the actual card-mod CSS.
-Different overall version of the `theme.yaml` file are included in separate folders, such as `material_rounded`.
-CSS files are copied into the card-mod yaml fields using jinja2 templates, allowing for repetitive styles that go in different shadow roots to all source from the same file.
+Different overall version of the `theme.yaml` file are included in separate folders, such as `material_rounded` and `material_you`.
+CSS files are copied into the card-mod yaml fields using jinja templates, allowing for repetitive styles that go in different shadow roots to all source from the same file.